PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Configuring Android Push Notifications.md

 # How to Configure Android Push Notifications

 Google allows push notifications through its Google Cloud Messaging service (GCM).
-In this exercise you'll learn how to set up your application with GCM, enable push notifications and get your GameSparks game set up to allow it to send notifications to your players on your behalf.
+In this tutorial, you'll learn how to set up your application with GCM, enable push notifications, and get your GameSparks game set up to allow it to send notifications to your players on your behalf.

 ## Setting up your Application with Google